-Daniel Castro Garcia is a London based photographer and film-maker.
-He studied Spanish and Latin American Literature at University College London and after graduating went on to work as an Assistant Director in the UK film, commercial and music video industry.
-Along side this profession; Daniel developed his photography practise.
+Daniel Castro Garcia is a London based photographer and filmmaker.
+He studied Spanish and Latin American Literature with Management Studies at University College London and after graduating went on to work as an Assistant Director in the UK film, commercial and music video industry.
+Alongside this profession Daniel developed his photography practise.
 Having started out as a street photographer working on personal projects his work now focuses on social documentary and portraiture.

-In May 2015 Daniel started the photography project “Foreigner: Migration into Europe 2015-2016” in collaboration with John Radcliffe Studio partners Thomas Saxby (graphic designer) and Jade Morris (producer).
+In May 2015 Daniel started the photography project “Foreigner” in collaboration with his John Radcliffe Studio partners Thomas Saxby (graphic designer) and Jade Morris (producer).
 The aim of this series was to contribute an alternative type of image to the visual landscape of this humanitarian crisis.
 He travelled to, and revisited, most of Europe’s refugee/migrant hotspots over the course of many months.
-In December 2015 he was nominated to enter the First Book Award founded by Mack Books, a photography publishing prize established in 2012 to support emerging photographers.
-In May 2016 the book was shortlisted for the award and was later self-published by John Radcliffe Studio with a print run of 1000 copies, printed by Die Kuere and available to buy from Antenne Books (sold out).
-In October 2016, “Foreigner: Migration into Europe 2015-2016” was shortlisted for the Paris Photo Aperture Foundation First Book Award.
+In December 2015 Daniel was nominated to enter the First Book Award founded by MACK Books, a photography-publishing prize established in 2012 to support emerging photographers.
+The resulting dummy, “Foreigner: Migration into Europe 2015-2016”, was shortlisted for the award and was later self-published by John Radcliffe Studio with a print run of 1,000 copies (currently sold out).
+The book was distributed internationally and received critical acclaim.
+In October 2016, “Foreigner: Migration into Europe 2015 – 2016” was shortlisted for the Paris Photo Aperture Foundation First Book Award.

 In January 2017 Daniel was named the winner of the British Journal of Photography International Photography Award 2017 in recognition of his work on the migrant/refugee crisis across Europe.
-He will subsequently be having a solo show at the TJ Boulting Gallery, London, in March 2017.
-This exhibition will be accompanied by a new John Radcliffe Studio publication, "Foreigner: Collected Writings 2017" (Click to purchase).
+This award resulted in the first solo showing of the “Foreigner” project at TJ Boulting Gallery, London, in March 2017.
+This exhibition was accompanied by a new John Radcliffe Studio publication, "Foreigner: Collected Writings 2017" (Click to purchase).
 The project has since been exhibited at the Refugee Law Initiative at Senate House Library, Cortona On The Move Photography Festival, Organ Vida at the Museum of Contemporary Art Zagreb, and the Wagner Gallery at New York University.

-In March 2017, Daniel was selected as a grantee by the Magnum Foundation Fund.
-This support will enable the continuation of his work in Sicily, Italy, documenting the refugee/migrant crisis.
+In March 2017, Daniel was selected as a grantee by the Magnum Foundation Fund, which has enabled the continuation of his work in Sicily, Italy, documenting the refugee/migrant crisis.

 Hannah Watson in The British Journal of Photography International Photography Award 2017 - January 2017: “The Foreigner series stood out, not only for some really strong images that often cross both documentary and artistic concepts, but because the whole project has been put together with a lot of dedication and energy and reaches out beyond the realms of photography to a very timely issue that we felt should be highlighted,”